Old Marylebone Town Hall Wedding Photography 2023 – Marriages at Westminster Council House

 The Westminster registrar hands Melissa the wedding certificate at the front of the Mayfair Room.
 Sadly, since the register went online, this has been consigned to history, with the certificate being sent through the post a few days later.

 The Mayfair Room caters for 30 seated guests.
-This room would make a fantastic venue for your small wedding day with its tasteful modern lighting, mocha, and grey painted walls.
+This room would be a fantastic venue for your small wedding day with its tasteful modern lighting, mocha, and grey walls.

 I love vibrant, colourful wedding photography, with this group photo enhanced by the fresh floral displays on the Soho Room's mantelpiece.
 I took this before the ceremony began.

-There is plenty of room to move around to photograph different angles of the couple nicely in the ceremony rooms.
-I took this to show off the detail on the back of the bride's dress.
+I took this photograph to show off the detail on the back of the bride's dress.

-The Westminster Register Office registrars are very relaxed about photographing the signing of the register.
-Many boroughs aren't...
+The Westminster Register Office registrars are relaxed about photographing the signing of the schedule.

-The main staircase is very ornate and excellent for helping tell the wedding day's story.
+The main staircase is ornate and excellent for helping tell the wedding day's story.

-The light outside Old Marylebone Town Hall is stunning and remarkable for capturing both staged and natural wedding portraits such as this.
+The light outside Old Marylebone Town Hall is stunning and remarkable for capturing staged and natural wedding portraits.

-Whichever way round things happen, confetti is positively encouraged, and I always am sure to check in with an usher to see how much time we'll have before having to move on.
-Weekends can be hectic.
+Confetti is encouraged positively, and I will check in with an usher to see how much time we'll have before moving on.
+Weekends can be hectic, so time could be short.

-Confetti photos present lots of colours, so I edit to accentuate this.
+Confetti photos present many colours, so I edited them to accentuate this.

 How I Organise the Confetti Photography Sequence

-There is plenty of space to be creative with the confetti sequence set up on the steps outside Old Marylebone Town Hall.
+There is plenty of space to be creative with the confetti sequence on the steps outside Old Marylebone Town Hall.
 I ask the guests to stand on the inside of the handrails evenly from the pillars at the top down the steps.
-Small wedding parties, I adapt accordingly.
-I then step them forward so there is less distance as the couple pass through.
+For small wedding parties, I adapt accordingly.
+I then step them forward so there is less distance as the couple passes through.

 When the couple leaves the old town hall and descends the steps, I ask everyone to throw the confetti up and high so that it showers down for a spectacular sequence of photos.